 For visitors searching for things to do in Darien Connecticut:

-• Swim at Weed Beach, family friendly shoreline with picnic lawns and playgrounds.
+Swim at Weed Beach on Noroton Bay — family-friendly shoreline with picnic lawns, tennis courts, and playgrounds.

-• Walk Tilley Pond Park, bridges, ducks, and easy paths near downtown streets.
+Walk Tilley Pond Park downtown — bridges, ducks, and easy paths a block from the Post Road.

 Why People Visit Darien Connecticut